The Structure of the Developmental Paragraph: Part II (Coherence)

 That the first two elements, plant germination and plant growth, belong together is clearly demonstrated in the actual development of the two paragraphs.
 The third element of this topic sentence, however, is too different from the first two, so it needs its own paragraph of development.
 Instead, plant disease is thrown in suddenly and incongruously at the end of each paragraph, and then dropped with no further development.

-(or symmetry), which are aspects of both logic and aesthetics.
+Besides being a violation of coherence, this clumsy arrangement also violates the principles of proportion and balance (or symmetry), which are aspects of both logic and aesthetics.
 The principle of proportion requires that a point be developed according to its significance, so that less significant points are developed only slightly, if at all, and more significant points are developed in greater depth and detail.
 Balance (symmetry) requires that points of approximately equal significance should be developed to approximately equivalent depth and degree.

 Obviously, plant disease is of the same order of generality and significance as plant germination and growth, and it should also have its own paragraph of development.
 All three are subpoints of the main idea of the three-paragraph bloc, that the food crops first domesticated in the Fertile Crescent spread rapidly across Eurasia because that continent has an east-west axis, so that much of it lies within the same latitude.